-And for menopausal cyclists and runners, the hormonal changes can be life-altering.
+For menopausal everyday athletes the hormonal changes can be life-altering.

-The good news is that according to Sims, changes in nutrition, including food and supplements, strength training, and exercise can help women get back their mojo and their strength.
+The good news is that according to Dr. Stacy Sims, changes in nutrition, including food and supplements, strength training, and exercise can help women get back their mojo and their strength.

 Decreases in Hormonal Levels Affect EVERYTHING!

 For women, the time leading up to, during, and after menopause brings about significant physical, emotional, and mental changes due to gradual reduction in estrogen and progesterone.

 These changes occur over years, sometimes a decade.

 - Estrogen levels fluctuate and eventually decline.
 Estrogen plays a big role in metabolism, and that means a tendency to accumulate fat in your belly rather than hips and thighs.

 - Your muscle mass and strength decreases when the hormonal shift makes it tough to synthesize protein.

 - As women lose estrogen, they become more insulin resistant, which triggers more fat storage and puts you on a blood sugar roller coaster that can leave you hungry and fatigued.